A brief look at the status of various projects under construction in and around Jacksonville's Edge City, the Southside, during winter 2017.

 Edge Cities are impossible without the automobile.
-In Jacksonville, the Southside, specifically the JTB corridor, has developed into our first true Edge City.
-Because the Southside is our only emerging Edge City in the midst of a development boom, we have decided to expand our monthly construction updates to include this area of Jacksonville.
+In Jacksonville, the Southside's J. T. Butler Boulevard corridor, respresents the first true example of an Edge City.
+Because it stands as the region's only emerging Edge City, we have decided to highlight construction updates on a quarterly basis.

 3. Vistakon Inc.

 Jacksonville-based Vistakon recently completed a $4.6 million solvent tank farm at it's disposable contact lenses manufacturing complex in Deerwood Park.
 Vistakon is now investing $300 million to expand the manufacturing complex over the next seven years.
 The expansion project is expected to create 100 high-wage jobs and add 35,000 square feet to the manufacturing complex.
 The new manufacturing space will include five new production lines, the tank farm, a 3D printing center and a site for medical device laboratory test method development.

 A new mixed use development is planned for an 18.72-acre site at the SW corner of the Gate Parkway and Deerwood Park Boulevard intersection.